andreacfromtheapp/chuck-nvim/README.md

 Adds the active buffer to the ChucK VM, as an active shred.

 > [!WARNING]
-> Unsaved changes won't be sent to ChucK.

-> [!WARNING]
-> Unnamed buffers won't be sent to ChucK.
+> Unnamed buffers and unsaved changes won't be sent to ChucK.

 ### ChuckRemoveShreds